30-Year-Old Outfielder – Arizona Diamondbacks

-Pollock dealt with a groin strain again in 2017, which not only cut into his volume of games played, but may have also led him to be less aggressive as a basestealer as the season progressed.
-After sw...
+Pollock dealt with a groin strain again in 2017, which not only cut into his volume of games played, but may have also led him to be less aggressive as a base stealer as the season progressed.
+After s...

 A.J.
 Pollock Contract Information:

-Signed a two-year, $10.25 million contract with the Diamondbacks in February of 2016 to avoid arbitration.
+Signed a one-year, $7.75 million contract with the Diamondbacks in January of 2018 to avoid arbitration.

 To instantly reveal our fantasy analysis of every player – including A.J.
 Pollock – simply subscribe now.

 |2018 RotoWire Projections||Subscribe now to see our 2018 projections for A.J.
 Pollock|